-Today, the Great Lakes face many challenges ranging from the impacts of invasive species on fisheries, to a decrease in ice cover, the resurgence of harmful algal blooms, and varying water levels in response to our changing climate.
-Like the lakes, NOAA GLERL is experiencing rapid change.
-Since 2009, GLERL has moved to a new facility, changed leadership, and realigned its organizational structure.
+The Great Lakes face many challenges ranging from the impacts of invasive species on fisheries, to a decrease in ice cover, the resurgence of harmful algal blooms, and varying water levels in response to our changing climate.
+GLERL’s approach to scientific research—integrated around physical, chemical and biological interactions—serves as a framework to address the complex environmental challenges posed by a large-lake system in a state of flux as well as to serve as a model for other freshwater and coastal ecosystems.

 GLERL research is guided by its new vision and mission: